-The main cohort groups will be based around the country, with typically two or three regional centres per cohort.
+The main cohort groups will be based around the country, with typically two or three regional centres per cohort, e.g. one in the north, one in the midlands, or one in the south.
 The location of workshops will be based on the location of the majority of participants in your learning group so some travel may be involved.
 Your reviews and coaching support, etc., will be at your place of work.